arduino/docs-content/content/software/ide-v2/tutorials/ide-v2-customize-auto-formatter/content.md

 author: 'Benjamin Dannegård, Per Tillisch'
 ---

 Pressing CTRL + T on Windows or CMD + T on MacOS when writing a sketch in the Arduino IDE 2.0 will automatically format the sketch.
 It is possible to change the behaviour of this command.
-In this article we will go through how you can change the behaviour of this command.
+In this tutorial we will go through how you can change the behaviour of this command.

 You can easily download the editor from the [Arduino Software page](https://www.arduino.cc/en/software#experimental-software).